Undergraduate Michael Chang works on a watercolor at the Roski School of Art and Design Open Studios. Photo by David Sprague.

 At the undergraduate level, the school offers the Bachelor of Fine Arts.
 The Bachelor of Arts in Art is offered in conjunction with the Dornsife College of Letters, Arts and Sciences.
 The Roski School of Art and Design also offers eight minor programs in studio arts and design and participates in a 3-D animation minor in conjunction with the Viterbi School of Engineering’s Information Technology Program, a communication design minor in conjunction with the Marshall School of Business and the Annenberg School for Communication and Journalism, and a 2-D art for games minor and 3-D art for games minor with the Viterbi School of Engineering and the School of Cinematic Arts.

-Degrees offered at the graduate level are: Master of Fine Arts, Master of Arts, Curatorial Practices and the Public Sphere, and Master of Science, Integrated Design, Business and Technology.
-A dual degree is also available: Master of Planning/Master of Arts, Curatorial Practices and the Public Sphere.
+Degrees offered at the graduate level are: Master of Fine Arts and Master of Arts, Art and Curatorial Practices in the Public Sphere.
+A dual degree is also available: Master of Arts, Art and Curatorial Practices in the Public Sphere/Master of Planning.

 Minimum Grade Point Average Requirements

 A minimum grade of C (2.0) or higher is required in all studio and art history courses for all undergraduate majors and minors in the Roski School of Art and Design.
 A grade of C- or lower will not satisfy a major or minor requirement.
 A minimum grade point average of 3.0 must be maintained by all candidates for the Master of Fine Arts and Master of Arts.

 Admission to the Roski School of Art and Design at the undergraduate level is granted through the USC Office of Admission.
 Freshman applicants applying by December 1 for the fall semester will receive priority consideration for admission to the university.
 The deadline for transfer applicants for the fall semester is February 1.